 - Credit underwriting standards.

 - Credit risk review function.

 Board and Management Oversight.
 An institution's board of directors has ultimate responsibility for the level of risk assumed by the institution.
-If the institution has significant CRE concentration risk, its strategic plan should address the rationale for its CRE levels in relation to its overall growth objectives, financial targets, and capital plan.
+If the institution has significant CRE concentration risk, its strategic plan should address the rationale for its CRE levels in relation to its overall growth objectives, financial targets, and capital Start Printed Page 74586plan.
 In addition, the Agencies' real estate lending regulations require that each institution adopt and maintain a written policy that establishes appropriate limits and standards for all extensions of credit that are secured by liens on or interests in real estate, including CRE loans.
 Therefore, the board of directors or a designated committee thereof should:

 - Establish policy guidelines and approve an overall CRE lending strategy regarding the level and nature of CRE exposures acceptable to the institution, including any specific commitments to particular borrowers or property types, such as multifamily housing.

 - Ensure that management implements procedures and controls to effectively adhere to and monitor compliance with the institution's lending policies and strategies.

 - Review information that identifies and quantifies the nature and level of risk presented by CRE concentrations, including reports that describe changes in CRE market conditions in which the institution lends.

 - Periodically review and approve CRE risk exposure limits and appropriate sublimits (for example, by nature of concentration) to conform to any changes in the institution's strategies and to respond to changes in market conditions.